dantro.plot.creators package#

 Constructs the matplotlib style context manager, if parameters were given, otherwise returns the DoNothingContext

-- _combine_dag_results_and_plot_cfg(*, dag: TransformationDAG, dag_results: dict, dag_params: dict, plot_kwargs: dict) dict #
+- _combine_dag_results_and_plot_cfg(*, dag: TransformationDAG, dag_results: dict, dag_params: dict, plot_kwargs: dict) dict#

 Returns a dict of plot configuration and

-, where all the DAG results are stored in.
-In case where the DAG results are to be unpacked, the DAG results will be made available as separate keyword arguments instead of as the singledata
+data, where all the DAG results are stored in.
+In case where the DAG results are to be unpacked, the DAG results will be made available as separate keyword arguments instead of as the singledatakeyword argument.Furthermore, if the plot function specified in its attributes that the DAG object is to be passed along, this is the place where it is included or excluded from the arguments.

-- _compute_dag(dag: TransformationDAG, *, compute_only: Sequence[str], **compute_kwargs) dict #
+- _compute_dag(dag: TransformationDAG, *, compute_only: Sequence[str], **compute_kwargs) dict#

 Compute the dag results.